 Identify and respond to law enforcement challenges that affect homeland security;

-- Coordinate with the Office of Intelligence and Analysis to ensure the timely coordination and distribution of intelligence and strategic information to state, local, tribal, territorial, and campus law enforcement;
+Coordinate with the Office of Intelligence and Analysis to ensure the timely coordination and distribution of real-time actionable intelligence and strategic information to state, local, tribal, territorial, and campus law enforcement;

 Law Enforcement Resources

-The OSLLE has assembled a list of resources that can assist state, local, tribal, and territorial law enforcement in their efforts to keep our communities safe, secure, and resilient.
+The OSLLE has assembled a list of resources that can assist state, local, tribal, territorial ,and campus law enforcement in their efforts to keep our communities safe, secure, and resilient.
 The OSLLE Advancing Law Enforcement Resources and Tips (A.L.E.R.T.)
-Bulletins and other helpful law enforcement resources and tools can be found in the Law Enforcement Resources section.
+Bulletins and other helpful law enforcement resources and tools can be found on the Law Enforcement Resources webpage.